OurcartEng/receipt-scanner-android-demo/CUSTOM_SCANNER_README.md

 ## ReceiptScanner documentation
-`ReceiptScanner` have static methods that can allow you to run scanner, validate, get border points, and send receipt to ourcart:
+`ReceiptScanner` have static methods that can allow you to run scanner, validate, get corner points, and send receipt to Ourcart backend API:

 - ### ReceiptScanner.startScanner:
   Starts scanner activity